TaylorJalpha/portfolio-v3-master/README.md

+**🛠️ This project is still a WIP (Work-in-progress) – Mobile optimizations needed for the animated experience timeline and portfolio view, PDF viewing experience on mobile, primarily, and a few additional features need to be improved to be considered finished as part of v3.1 - Testing in production to get these optimizations live ASAP**

+---

 # ⚡️Nuxt Bento Portfolio

-This is a modern, quasi-minimal, and highly customizable portfolio template built with Nuxt 3, Vue, and Tailwind CSS— A fork of the Ladvace Astro theme by apdev95.
+This is a modern, quasi-minimal, and highly customizable portfolio template built with Nuxt 3, Vue, and Tailwind CSS—[Fork of the Ladvace Astro theme]( https://github.com/Ladvace/astro-bento-portfolio) by [Appdev95](https://github.com/apdev95/bento-portfolio-nuxt ).
 Crafted for developers, technical product managers, designers, or anyone who wants to showcase their work in a design-focused way with dense content sections for a hasty overview on page load, it features a bento grid hero section, an experience timeline, and a versatile portfolio view supporting blog posts, case studies with an embedded PDF viewer, projects, and tags.
 Effortlessly connect your own [Sanity.io](https://www.sanity.io/) headless CMS to manage portfolio items, and use any backend you prefer (Rails, Node, etc.) to handle contact form submissions and API logic.

-The live version of the portfolio can be [found here](https://www.taylorferguson.xyz/)

-**Mobile optimizations needed for the animated experience timeline and portfolio view.**

 ---

 ## Features

 - Bento-grid hero section to display dense content and animations for a quick overview of experience, skills, etc
-- Experience timeline modeled off the Acternity.ui timeline component - converted from React to Vue Syntax.
+- The experience timeline was modeled after Acternity.ui.
+The UI timeline component was converted from React to Vue Syntax.
 - Fully responsive and mobile-friendly
 - Portfolio view with easy integration with your own Sanity headless CMS, or CMS of your choosing.
 - Contact form with backend support (Rails example included)
+- Rails API proxy is used to fetch Sanity data via the POST HTTP method from the Nuxt front end.
+It sets CORS, .env variables, and other necessary configurations.
+If you’d like a copy of the Rails backend, please let me know, and I’d be more than happy to share the codebase with you.
 - Built for quick deployment and customization
+- The footer or secondary navigation section should include a title and paragraph section with an icon and a ping animation.
+It should also include social links + icons and a list of core skills that can link to desired locations within the viewport or site - Contact Me from the Footer currently triggers the contact form modal to open in the Hero section, this will be resolved no later than 09-28-2025.
+-

 ---